Enoch72/SVD/README.md

 Supposed the mean of the luminosity of the vertical, adjacient, strips is similar the tool normalizes the luminosity of each vertical line, using the mean luminosity from the adjacient N lines.
 Thanks to chat GPS the v 1.0 is publicly available.

-Prerequisites:
+Octvae:

+The file sar_conversion.m can be tested and launched directly in Octave GUI.
+The launching parameters can be edited/modified directly in the script
+The parameter usage is the same as Python version - see below

+Python:
  -Python and packages listed in the first lines of the script -Image to enhance
  -colorbar

-Usage examples:
+Phyton usage examples:

  # Image directly converted in B/W, then elaborated
  python3 sar5.py --bw_input SanGottardo.png --colorbar colorbar.png --output SanGottardo --N 10

- # Image levels mapped on colorbar.png
+ # Image levels mapped on colorbar.png ( converted to BW / elaborated / reconverted to color)
  python3 sar5.py --input GranSasso.png --colorbar colorbar.png --output GranSasso --N 10

 NOTE: for images captured directly from Biondi/Malanga paper another image, the 'colorbar' is required.